mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Monday, 11 August 2025

-- The average temperature today is 21.8˚C,
+- The average temperature today is 20.73˚C,
-- With highs of 22.2˚C and lows of 20.93˚C,
+- With highs of 20.95˚C and lows of 19.91˚C,
-- It may feel like 21.63˚C with overcast clouds
+- It may feel like 20.69˚C with moderate rain
-- The wind speed is 0.89m/s and visibility is 10000m
+- The wind speed is 2.31m/s and visibility is 10000m
-- The pressure is 1017hPa and humidity is 61%
+- The pressure is 1017hPa and humidity is 70%
-- The sun will rise at 04:46 and set at 19:40
+- The sun will rise at 04:48 and set at 19:38

 <!-- weather_marker ends -->